mdklatt/serial-php/doc/tutorial.md

 ## Mixed-Type Data ##

-Mixed-type data fields must be defined as a `StringType` for stream input and output, but filters can be used to convert to/from multiple PHP types based on the field value.
+Mixed-type data fields must be defined as a `StringField` for stream input and output, but filters can be used to convert to/from multiple PHP types based on the field value.

     function missing_filter($record)
     {
         // Input filter for numeric data that's "M" if missing.
 The input
-        // reader defines this field as a StringType. if (($value = $record['value']) == 'M') {
+        // reader defines this field as a StringField. if (($value = $record['value']) == 'M') {
             $record['value'] = null;
         }